I recently joined Lightmatter as an Applied Scientist. This webpage will be moved to a new domain. Stay tuned.

 I have worked on real-time optimization problems in Humanitarian Aid delivery systems and Freight transportation systems.
 We developed a probabilistic framework to optimize the decisions.
 Our formulation is nonlinear and non-convex, and we designed a homotopy algorithm to solve it in real-time.

 In Fall 2018, I received the Graduate School’s Outstanding Teaching Assistant Award.
 That semester, I was a TA for the course CMSC460 “Computational Methods”.
 In 2020, I received the Medical Informatics Advanced Fellowship at Yale and VA CT Healthcare System.

 I am also a licensed structural engineer.
 Before studying computer science, I was a structural design engineer.
-I like to read books about science and humanities, and I like to run.
+I still love designing bridges and interchanges.